SE(3)-equivariant prediction of molecular wavefunctions and electronic densities: Introduction

 This makes it possible to learn wavefunctions that lead to modified properties, which is interesting from an inverse design perspective; or the development of novel machine-learned semi-empirical methods, for example by learning a correction to the wavefunction that mimics the effects of electron correlation.
-Such hybrid methods maintain the accuracy and generality of high level electronic structure calculations while drastically reducing their computational cost.\\ Beyond physics, other applications of this novel equivariant DL architecture to e.g.\ computer vision or graphics are conceivable --- whenever accurate invariant analyses of high dimensional point clouds are of importance.
+Such hybrid methods maintain the accuracy and generality of high level electronic structure calculations while drastically reducing their computational cost.
+In addition, the predicted wavefunctions can serve as initial guess to speed up conventional \textit{ab initio} methods.\\ Beyond physics, other applications of our proposed equivariant DL architecture to e.g.\ computer vision or graphics are conceivable -- whenever accurate invariant analyses of high dimensional point clouds are of importance.

-In summary, this work provides the following contributions: \begin{itemize} \item We describe general SE(3)-equivariant operations and building blocks for constructing DL architectures for geometric point cloud data. \item We propose PhiSNet, a neural network for predicting wavefunctions and electronic densities from equivariant atomic representations, ensuring physically correct transformation under rotations. \item We apply PhiSNet to predict wavefunctions and electronic densities of a range of small to medium-sized molecules and show that our model reduces prediction errors of electronic structure properties by a factor of up to two orders of magnitude compared to the previous state-of-the-art. \item We showcase a novel transfer-learning application, where a model trained on low accuracy wavefunctions is adapted to predict properties computed at a higher level of theory by learning a correction that implicitly captures the effects of many-body electron correlation. \end{itemize}
+In summary, this work provides the following contributions: \begin{itemize} \item We describe general SE(3)-equivariant operations and building blocks for constructing DL architectures for geometric point cloud data. \item We propose PhiSNet, a neural network for predicting wavefunctions and electronic densities from equivariant atomic representations, ensuring physically correct transformation under translations and rotations. \item We apply PhiSNet to predict wavefunctions and electronic densities of several molecules and show that our model reduces prediction errors of electronic structure properties by a factor of up to two orders of magnitude compared to the previous state-of-the-art and achieves speedups of over three orders of magnitude compared to \textit{ab initio} solutions. \item We showcase a novel transfer-learning application, where a model trained on low accuracy wavefunctions is adapted to predict properties computed at a higher level of theory by learning a correction that implicitly captures the effects of many-body electron correlation. \item We demonstrate that the predicted wavefunctions can serve as initial guess in conventional quantum chemistry methods, leading to significant speedups without sacrificing the accuracy or robustness of \textit{ab initio} solutions. \end{itemize}

+In principle, our method could also be used to construct orbital features as inputs for methods like OrbNet~\cite{qiao2020orbnet}, which otherwise rely on semi-empirical or \textit{ab initio} methods.